awsdocs/amazon-ec2-user-guide-windows/doc_source/memory-optimized-instances.md

 For more information, see [Amazon EC2 R5 Instances](https://aws.amazon.com/ec2/instance-types/r5)\.

+**R6i instances**

+These instances are ideal for running memory\-intensive workloads, such as the following:
++ High\-performance databases \(relational and NoSQL\)
++ In\-memory databases, such as SAP HANA
++ Distributed web scale in\-memory caches, such as Memcached and Redis
++ Real\-time big data analytics, such as Hadoop and Spark clusters

+For more information, see [Amazon EC2 R6i Instances](http://aws.amazon.com/ec2/instance-types/r6i)\.

 **High memory \(u\-\*\) instances**
 These instances offer 6 TiB, 9 TiB, 12 TiB, 18 TiB, and 24 TiB of memory per instance\.
 They are designed to run large in\-memory databases, including production deployments of the SAP HANA in\-memory database\.